Instant Pot Vegetable Soup

 - Add the broth, tomatoes, beans, barley, bay, and Parm rind, and stir to combine.(Option 1 freezing instructions begin here.)

 - Lock and seal the lid.
 Cook for 7 minutes at high pressure and use a quick release when done.
-Remove the bay leaves and Parm rind (or leave the rind to add more flavor as it sits, if you want).
+Remove the bay leaf and Parm rind (or leave the rind to add more flavor as it sits, if you want).

-- Stir in the kale and let it sit for about 3-5 minutes, until softened.
+- Stir in the kale and let it sit for about 3 minutes, until softened.
 Taste and adjust salt and pepper amounts, to taste.

 Freeze For Later: